This week’s featured state park, Thompson Falls, is brought to you by Western Montana’s Glacier Country!

 “Awesome state park.
-The most kind and helpful staff I have ever met, really nice lake to swim and fish in.
-Nice washrooms, dish washing station, running water.
+The kindest and helpful staff I have ever met, a really nice lake to swim and fish in.
+Nice washrooms, dishwashing station, running water.
 You can hear the cars on the highway loud and clear but if you can deal with that this is a great camping spot.”

 “Great for a day or a week.
 Hosts are great.”

 “We camp host here.
 The people are fantastic.
-The campground is clean,quiet and right on a beautiful lake with great fishing.
-All sites have electric.
-There is water, showers and dump station available on site.
+The campground is clean, quiet, and right on a beautiful lake with great fishing.
+All sites have electricity.
+There is water, showers, and a dump station available on site.
 Boat slips are available and there is a paved boat launch ramp.
 There is a playground for the kids and a grassy beach area for swimming.
 Great place to camp.”